yutaono/scala-redis/README.md

 Redis 2 implements a new protocol for binary safe commands and replies

-let us connect and get a key:
+Let us connect and get a key:

     scala> import com.redis._
     import com.redis._